 Tula Tula Oblast, Russia Travel Guide

-Yasna Polyana Estate: Approximately 14 km southwest of Tula, this ancestral home of Leo Tolstoy is a profound literary and historical experience.
+Yasna Polyana Estate: Approximately 14 km to the southwest of Tula, this ancestral home of Leo Tolstoy is a profound literary and a journey into the past.
 Explore his house-museum, the school he founded, and the expansive grounds that inspired him.

 Kulikovsky Field (Куликово поле): Approximately 100 km southeast of Tula, this location carries immense historical significance as the location of the Engagement of Kulikovo in 1380.
 The site includes a museum and a memorial church.

-Plan your excursions effectively with insights into transport and suggested itineraries for longer journeys.
+Plan your excursions effectively with insights into transport and suggested travel plans for longer journeys.

 Yasna Polyana: Take a local bus or Marshrutka from Tula Central Bus Station.
 Taxi or ride-share offers non-stop transport.
 Tours with a guide are also available.